Hannah Duncan

 The most important thing for me as a therapist is being real, being utterly honest and transparent and not sitting on my hands and waiting passively for a penny to drop.
 I feel I aim always to be prepared to be in a real relationship with my clients.
 I guess this typifies who I am as a therapist - I am prepared to take risks relationally with my clients, to work safely with great care and (I hope) non-judgement and kindness.
 Of course, I allow my clients space and time to explore themselves and they direct where we go and what we look at.
 However, I am not willing to pay only lip service to the process and will only work with clients where there is a two-way commitment to the work and where change is truly sought and desired.
 I am always happy to be challenged by my clients and enjoy working collaboratively and with passion.

-I usually work in longer-term relationships as I find this work rewarding.
-However, I do enjoy focused and committed short-term work.
+I usually work in longer-term relationships as I find this work the most rewarding (six months plus).
+However, I do enjoy focused and committed short-term work where there is a good match.

 Training, qualifications & experience

-In my professional roles, I have several hats: as a supervisor I support individuals working for The Donkey Sanctuary, One25 (a Bristol women's charity working with marginalised women) and also The Swan Project, (an addictions charity, also in Bristol).
-I formally ran this latter agency as Project Leader for years, supervising many trainee and qualified therapists here and its compassionate and inclusive value system has underpinned my therapeutic practice since I began first working with clients there in 2004.
+In my professional roles, I have several hats.
+As a supervisor I have supported individuals working for The Donkey Sanctuary, One25 (a Bristol women's charity working with marginalised women), and also The Swan Project, (an addictions charity, also in Bristol).
+I formally ran this latter agency as Project Leader for many years, supervising many trainee and qualified therapists here and its compassionate and inclusive value system has underpinned my therapeutic practice, since I began first working with clients there in 2004.

 Previously I was proud to offer Reflective Practice/Group Supervision for the staff at Bristol Drugs Project from 2014 to 2022, whose staff work with a wide range of addiction issues with great integrity and skill.

-I have had a private practice for 17 years and have worked with a wide variety of presenting issues.
+I have had a private practice for 20 years and have worked with a wide variety of presenting issues.
 Within my practice, I supervise the private practice of other professionals and see one-to-one clients.
-I have been working with couples since 2019.
+I have been working with couples/families since 2019.

 I am an accredited therapist with BACP, I hold a degree in English Literature, an Advanced Diploma in Therapeutic Counselling and a Certificate in Counselling Supervision.
 I also have a Certificate in Working with Couples and Other Relationships, a Certificate in Trauma Therapy (including using EFT and Cognitive Processing Therapy for PTSD) and a Certificate in Embodied Therapy.
 I hold Certified Clinical Trauma Specialist (CCTP) status.
-I also completed a Certificate in Psychosexual Psychotherapy (2022) and am currently studying for a Certificate in Embodied Practice (2023).
+I also completed a Certificate in Psychosexual Psychotherapy (2022) and more recently have completed a Certificate in Adult ADHD+ with The Grove Practice in London (2026).

 Member organisations